Angelina Jolie Is Not Moving Her Children To London Despite Rumors

 — Angelina Jolie (@joliestweet) March 14, 2017

-Because of this new course that she will be teaching and also in part due to her divorce from Brad Pitt, it has been rumored that Angelina Jolie is planning on uprooting Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Knox and Vivienne, 8, the children she shares with Brad, and moving them to London to be closer to her work.
-People have refuted this rumor, and one source has called it nonsense.
+Because of this new course that she will be teaching and also in part due to her divorce from Brad Pitt, it has been rumored that Angelina Jolie is planning on uprooting Maddox, 15; Pax, 13; Zahara, 11; Shiloh, 10; and twins Knox and Vivienne, 8, the children she shares with Brad, and moving them to London to be closer to her work.
+People has refuted this rumor, and one source has called it nonsense.

 “The rumors are nonsense.
 She isn’t moving to London.”

 A second source told People that Angelina Jolie travels often for her work and that despite her new job in London, nothing has changed and she will not be moving abroad with her children.
-As a visiting professor, Angelina will be able to travel back and forth to London much as she would for her other work and she still resides in Los Angeles at this time.
+As a visiting professor, Angelina will be able to travel back and forth to London much as she would for her other work, and she still resides in Los Angeles at this time.

 “America is her home, it’s where her family lives.
 She has been traveling around the world for her work for 16 years.
 Nothing has changed.”